Travelport/travelport-uapi-tutorial/lesson_1-1.md

 </xs:element>
 {% endhighlight %}

-Again, the details of the implementation are not important to you, you can just _use_ these facilities as part of the uAPI.
-If you are curious, here is some slightly-edited, generated Java code derived from the ping request definition:
+If the details of the implementation are not important to you, you can just _use_ these facilities as part of Travelport Universal API.
+If you are interested in the implementation details, here is some slightly-edited, generated Java code derived from the ping request definition:

 {% highlight java %}